ctkjose/Tools-Nova-Extension/README.md

 //#TODO Review this function
 ```

 Markers use the syntax of single line comments for the given source code language.
 For example in css we would use:

 ```css
 /* #MARK My comment here... */
 ```

+This plugin ships with markers for PHP, JavaScript and CSS.

 ![A screenshot](https://raw.githubusercontent.com/ctkjose/Tools-Nova-Extension/main/Images/screenshot.png)